Payflow Gateway Services Agreement

 7.1 Description.
 Subject to the terms of this Section, the Account Updater Service allows PayPal to send the applicable Card Data of eligible Cards to one or more third party sources, and use information available to PayPal, to check and update the applicable Card Data.
 Following these checks, the applicable updated Card Data relating to Merchant’s customers, if any, is processed and stored by PayPal at Merchant’s direction and on the Merchant’s behalf for (i) recurring transactions using the Recurring Billing Service or (ii) other eligible transactions using the Payflow Services.
-PayPal may provide the Account Updater Service to Merchants that use the Recurring Billing Service to accept recurring transactions, and such Merchants may only discontinue use of the Account Updater Service by ceasing to use the Recurring Billing Service.
+PayPal may provide the Account Updater Service to all Merchants that use the Recurring Billing Service to accept recurring transactions, and such Merchants may only discontinue use of the Account Updater Service by ceasing to use the Recurring Billing Service.
 In the event PayPal makes the Account Updater Service available to Merchants for other eligible transactions processed without using the Recurring Billing Service, PayPal will communicate additional details to eligible Merchants once such details are determined by PayPal regarding the availability and requirements for such Merchants to implement and discontinue use of the Account Updater Service.

 7.2 Permitted Use.
 Merchant acknowledges and agrees that the Account Updater Service is provided solely for the purpose of updating applicable Card Data to enable Merchant’s acceptance of transactions using the Payflow Services through the Recurring Billing Service or otherwise.
 Merchant shall not use the Account Updater Service for any other purpose, including, without limitation, the use of any portion of the Account Updater Service data in connection with the development of any other service or product.